 A static site quickly becomes stale.
 If you want people to return to your site, keep it fresh, shake things up, and inspire people to come to your site again and again.

 I love a blog on the home page.
 It’s transformed the way I connect with and enroll my clients.
 It is a commitment to write on a schedule, so get guest bloggers or do something creative, like video blogs, reviews, or series.
 Blogs are a reliable “steady-drip” buzz building tool that engages people through comments, retweets, likes.
 It brings more people to your site, boosts your ranking with search engines, and builds social credibility.
-Here’s a free gift for you to make blogging easy: 52 Weeks of Blogging Ideas to Boost Your Traffic and List.

 If a blog is not your thing, find some other way to refresh your website monthly and a set of strategies to drive traffic to your new events or posting.
 That’s how your website will become a workhorse and do much of your marketing for you.